 Exhibit Number Description 1A.1 Restated Articles of Incorporation of Santander-Chile (Spanish Version) (incorporated by reference to our Registration Statement on Form F-4 (Registration No. 333-100975) filed with the Commission on December 12, 2002).
 1A.2 Restated Articles of Incorporation of Santander-Chile (English Version) (incorporated by reference to our Registration Statement on Form F-4 (Registration No. 333-100975) filed with the Commission on December 12, 2002).
-1B.1 Amended and Restated By-Laws (estatutos) of Santander-Chile (Spanish Version) (incorporated by reference to our Annual Report on Form 20-F for the fiscal year ended December 31, 2012 (File No. 1-4554) filed with the Commission on April 30, 2014).
-1B.2 Amended and Restated By-Laws (estatutos) of Santander-Chile (English Version) (incorporated by reference to our Annual Report on Form 20-F for the fiscal year ended December 31, 2013 (File No. 1-4554) filed with the Commission on April 30, 2012).
+1B.1 Amended and Restated By-Laws (estatutos) of Santander-Chile (Spanish Version) (incorporated by reference to our Annual Report on Form 20-F for the fiscal year ended December 31, 2013 (File No. 1-4554) filed with the Commission on April 30, 2014).
+1B.2 Amended and Restated By-Laws (estatutos) of Santander-Chile (English Version) (incorporated by reference to our Annual Report on Form 20-F for the fiscal year ended December 31, 2013 (File No. 1-4554) filed with the Commission on April 30, 2014).
+2A.1 Form of Amended and Restated Deposit Agreement among Banco Santander-Chile, The Bank of New York Mellon (as depositary) and Owners and Holders of American Depositary Shares (incorporated by reference to our Registration Statement on Form F-6 (Registration No. 333-205890) filed with the Commission on July 27, 2015).

-dp56121_20f.htm 02797_054/DP56121_20F 199 of 201 Table of Contents 2A.1 Form of Amended and Restated Deposit Agreement, dated August 4, 2008, among Banco Santander-Chile, JPMorgan Chase depositary) and Holders of American Depositary Receipts (incorporated by reference to our Registration Statement on Form I 333-152664) filed with the Commission on July 31, 2008).
-2A.2 Form of Foreign Investment Contract among Banco Santiago, JPMorgan Chase Bank, N.A. and the Central Bank of Chile rel exchange treatment of an investment in ADSs (accompanied by an English translation) (incorporated by reference to our Reg Form F-1 (Registration No. 333-7676) filed with the Commission on October 23, 1997).
-2A.3 Copy of the Central Bank Chapter XXVI Regulations Related to the Acquisition of Shares in Chilean Corporations and the Is Foreign Stock Exchanges or under Other Terms and Conditions of Issue (accompanied by an English translation) (incorporate Santander-Chile's Annual Report for the fiscal year ended December 31, 1996 (File No. 1-13448) filed with the Commission ed by reference to Old 2A.4 Form of Amended and Restated Deposit Agreement, dated October 22, 2012 among Banco Santander-Chile, JPMorgan Chase depositary) and Holders of American Depositary Receipts (incorporated by reference to our Registration Statement on Form I 333-184234) filed with the Commission on October 2, 2012).
-2B.1 Agreement for the Issuance of Bonds dated November 26, 1996 between Old Santander-Chile and Banco Security (accompartranslation) (incorporated by reference to Old Santander-Chile's Annual Report for the fiscal year ended December 31, 1996 with the Commission on June 30, 1997).
-2B.2 Indenture dated December 9, 2004 between Santander-Chile and Deutsche Bank Trust Company Americas, as trustee, provid securities in series (incorporated by reference to Banco Santiago's Annual Report on Form 20-F for the fiscal year ended Dec 1-4554) filed with the Commission on April 12, 2006).
-2B.3 Indenture dated March 16, 2001, as amended on May 30, 2003, October 22, 2004, May 3, 2005, and September 20, 2005 between Banco de Chile, as trustee, relating to issuance of UF14 million senior notes (copy to be furnished upon request). veen Santander-Chile and 8.1 List of Subsidiaries (incorporated by reference to our Annual Report on Form 20-F for the fiscal year ended December 31, 20 filed with the Commission on June 30, 2005).
-04 (File No. 1-4554) 11.1 Code of Conduct for Executive Personnel of Banco Santander-Chile and Subsidiaries (incorporated by reference to our Annua for the fiscal year ended December 31, 2004 (File No. 1-4554) filed with the Commission on June 30, 2005). al Report on Form 20-F 11.2 Code of Conduct for all Grupo Santander Personnel (incorporated by reference to our Annual Report on Form 20-F for the fis December 31, 2004 (File No. 1-4554) filed with the Commission on June 30, 2005). cal year ended 12.1 Section 302 Certification by the Chief Executive Officer.
+Exhibit Number Description 2A.2 English translation of the Foreign Investment Contract among Banco Santander Chile, JPMorgan Chase Bank, N.A. and the Central Bank of Chile relating to the foreign exchange treatment of an investment in ADSs.
+2A.3 English translation of the Assignment of Rights under the Foreign Investment Contract from JPMorgan Chase Bank, N.A. to The Bank of New York Mellon.
+2A.4 Copy of the Central Bank Chapter XXVI Regulations Related to the Acquisition of Shares in Chilean Corporations and the Issuance of Instrument on Foreign Stock Exchanges or under Other Terms and Conditions of Issue (accompanied by an English translation) (incorporated by reference to Old Santander-Chile's Annual Report for the fiscal year ended December 31, 1996 (File No. 1-13448) filed with the Commission on June 30, 1997).
+2B.1 Agreement for the Issuance of Bonds dated November 26, 1996 between Old Santander-Chile and Banco Security (accompanied by an English translation) (incorporated by reference to Old Santander-Chile's Annual Report for the fiscal year ended December 31, 1996 (File No. 1-13448) filed with the Commission on June 30, 1997).
+2B.2 Indenture dated December 9, 2004 between Santander-Chile and Deutsche Bank Trust Company Americas, as trustee, providing for issuance of securities in series (incorporated by reference to Banco Santiago's Annual Report on Form 20-F for the fiscal year ended December 31, 2005 (File No. 1-4554) filed with the Commission on April 12, 2006).
+2B.3 Indenture dated March 16, 2001, as amended on May 30, 2003, October 22, 2004, May 3, 2005, and September 20, 2005 between Santander-Chile and Banco de Chile, as trustee, relating to issuance of UF14 million senior notes (copy to be furnished upon request).
+8.1 List of Subsidiaries.
+12.1 Section 302 Certification by the Chief Executive Officer.
 12.2 Section 302 Certification by the Chief Financial Officer.
 12.3 Section 302 Certification by the Financial Controller.
 13.1 Section 906 Certification.
+15.1 Letter of Deloitte Auditores y Consultores Limitada dated May 2, 2016, regarding change in our independent registered public accounting firm.